Fees and Bursaries

 All applicants are required to fill in the information as requested in the Bursary Application forms.
 These are available on the School web site under the section titled ‘fees and bursaries’, and then ‘Bursary Application Downloads’.
 All matters between the School and the applicant are strictly confidential, and such confidentiality is a condition of any Bursary that may be offered.
 All Bursary awards are reviewed and revised annually by the Bursary Committee to reflect any changes in fees payable, and approved by the Governors, whose decision is final in all matters.

-All applications for the forthcoming academic year are to be submitted prior to February 1st when they will then be considered by the Bursary Committee (which comprises of, among others, the Chair of Governors, the Clerk of Governors and the Headmaster) who will make their decisions accordingly.
+All applications for the forthcoming academic year are to be submitted prior to February 1st when they will then be considered by the Bursary Committee (which comprises, among others, the Chair of Governors, the Clerk of Governors and the Headmaster) who will make their decisions accordingly.

 Factors considered in reaching any decision will take account of need, locality and available bursary funds.
-Parents/guardians, if offered assistance, are required to sign a letter accepting the place at the School and an acknowledgement agreeing to any conditions relating to the Bursary.
+Parents/guardians, if offered assistance, are required to sign a letter accepting the place at the School and an acknowledgement agreeing to any conditions relating to the award of the bursary.
+Failure to respect these conditions, which include the obligation of confidentiality, may result in the bursary being withdrawn.

 Other factors may include where a child has siblings at the School, where the social needs of the child are relevant (e.g. may be suffering from bullying at their present school) or where a parent/guardian is terminally ill or is unable to secure permanent employment due to poor health.